DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/10 Bind to File Systems/20 Remote File System.md

 ![](Content/images/doc/20_1/FileManager/remote-file-provider.png)

 Assign the [Remote](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Remote/) file provider to the [fileProvider](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/#fileProvider) option to connect the widget to a file system located on the server.
-The Remote file provider exposes APIs to get a file system's hierarchy and manage the items.
+The Remote file provider exposes APIs to get the file system hierarchy and to manage items.

 Set the [endpointUrl](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Remote/Configuration/#endpointUrl) option to the Url at which the widget can get the file system items.